pusher/faros/docs/5_migrate.md

 If you have any ClusterGitTrackObjects in your cluster, you are impacted.
 You can check this by running `kubectl get clustergittrackobjects`

 If you don’t have any ClusterGitTrackObjects, you might still be impacted.
-Run the tool <HERE> to check if you have any GitTrackObjects owned by GitTracks in a different namespace
+Run the tool [here](TODO) to check if you have any GitTrackObjects owned by GitTracks in a different namespace

 If neither of these are applicable to your setup, you are not impacted.
 The only change required is to add the `--gittrack-mode=Enabled` flag to your Faros deployment when upgrading to version 0.7.0 or greater.